MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

     :::column-end:::
 :::row-end:::

-The technical configurations and requirements differ based on the listing option you select.
+The type of listing option decides the technical configurations and requirements to create the specific offer in Partner Center.
 You must fulfill the [prerequisites](prerequisites.md) before you start creating the plan.

 ## Plan for the offer details